Ice Chips: Sens' Tkachuk out vs. Leafs - TSN.ca

 Travis Hamonic is out week to week with a facial fracture.
 Dalton Prout draws into the lineup in his place and will play on the thirrd pairing with Juuso Valimaki and Michael Stone will play with Noah Hanifin in the second pairing.

-Forward Curtis Lazar was sent to the Flames' AHL affiliate in Stockton.
+Forward Curtis Lazar was sent to the Flames' AHL affiliate in Stockton and the team recalled Anthony Peluso.

 Probable lines vs. Canucks